muhiris/tempmail/README.md

 To use the Tempmail CLI tool:

 1. Install the package globally (as mentioned above).
-2. Running the `tmv` command in your terminal.
+2. Running the `trashx` command in your terminal.